CodeRed Cloud CLI Quickstart#

 Before running this guide, make sure you have cr installed.

-Get an API Token#
+Get an API Key#

 Warning